-PANS/PANDAS are misdirected immune responses that result in acute onset of OCD, tics and/or restricted food intake, along with two neuropsychiatric symptoms in seven categories.
+PANS/PANDAS are misdirected immune responses that result in newly abrupt onset or worsening of OCD and/or restricted food intake, concurrently with two neuropsychiatric, cognitive, behavioral, or neurological symptoms in seven categories.

 What are PANS & PANDAS?

 PANDAS Pediatric Autoimmune Neuropsychiatric Syndrome Associated with Streptococcus

 PANS is an acronym for Pediatric Acute-Onset Neuropsychiatric Syndrome.
 PANS is a clinical syndrome defined by the sudden encephalitic-like onset of obsessive-compulsive symptoms and/or severe eating restrictions and at least two concurrent cognitive, behavioral, or neurological symptoms.
 PANS has multiple etiologies and disease mechanisms with no age restriction for diagnosis.